App-ads.txt. : What It Means for the Apps Ecosystem?

 The app-ads.txt file can be used by app publishers to show which ad networks and sources have been authorized to sell their inventory.
 App publisher can do this by adding the apps-ads.txt file to their website, and linking their app store listing to their website.
 DSPs can check the apps-ads.txt listings on app publishers’ sites, and only support bids from authorized sources specified in the apps-ads.txt file.

 What app-ads.txt means for publishers and advertisers?

-Publishers who include the app-ads.txt file on their websites are helping to create a safer environment for both the advertisers and publishers in the programmatic advertising.
+Publishers who include the app-ads.txt file on their websites are helping to create a safer environment for both the advertisers and publishers in the programmatic advertising industry.

 Advertisers and brands can easily identify legitimate inventory, and avoid purchasing unauthorized ad space.

-As it is expected that many DSPs will move on buying only on publishers with app-ads.txt, publishers adopting it will have an opportunity to generate more revenues from branded campaigns.
+As it is expected that many DSPs will choose to only buy from publishers with app-ads.txt, publishers that have adopted it will have an opportunity to generate more revenue from brand campaigns.
 Publishers that won’t adopt the app-ad.txt will miss the chance to earn revenue from those brands campaigns and will be removed from the DSPs pool of targeted media.

 The overarching mission of the app-ads.txt protocol is preventing ad fraud on programmatic exchanges – and both publishers and advertisers will benefit.